Indianapolis Residential Water Sampling and Testing

 How much does it cost to get my water tested?

-The cost depends on the testing.
+The cost depends on which tests and the number of tests you need.
 State and local health or environmental departments often test for nitrates, total coliforms, fecal coliforms, and pH.
-If you want a professional to collect the samples and have them tested for these contaminates, the cost is generally around $200.00 to $250.00 per sample.
+If you want a professional to collect the samples and have them tested for these contaminates, call our office and we will prepare a proposal of costs for your specific needs.

 Drinking Water Links: